Plathond-com-Organization/silentcow/src/pages/whatwedo/index.md

       Get in touch at moo@silentcow.co.uk
     image: /img/meeting.webp
-    title: Corporate Training and Team Building
+    title: 'WHATS 1: Title: Corporate Training and Team Building'
   - description: >-
-      Learn how to speed cube with the 5 level training programme!
+      WHATS 2: Description: Learn how to speed cube with the 5 level training programme!

       Our philosophy is to engage your muscle memory from the start of your